The Operating System Becomes the AI Gatekeeper

 Second, user consent should be contextual.
 A single opt-in for an AI memory feature is not enough if the feature can touch banking, health, messaging, workplace, school, legal, or intimate content.
 Consent must follow the sensitivity of the context.

-Fourth, AI system services need public audit hooks.
+Fifth, AI system services need public audit hooks.
 Apple is right that verifiability matters.
 The same principle should extend across platforms: researchers, regulators, and civil-society experts need ways to test what the OS-level model can see and do.

-Fifth, device AI should preserve app-level promises.
+Sixth, device AI should preserve app-level promises.
 End-to-end encrypted messaging, privileged legal communication, medical confidentiality, trade-secret workflows, and private journals should not lose their meaning because a local assistant can observe the rendered screen.

-Sixth, defaults should respect non-use.
+Twelfth, defaults should respect non-use.
 People should be able to own a modern phone or PC without joining a memory experiment, a screenshot archive, or a background model distribution program they cannot understand or control.

 The operating system is becoming a priest of context.